 openstack server list

-If your servers are returned everything is set up.
+If your list of VM’s are being returned, everything is set up.

 openstack help for all available commands.
-For more in-depth information check out OpenStack command-line clients.
+For more in-depth information, check out OpenStack Command Line Interface .

 List your instances